dojo4/policy/hr.md

 #### Life Insurance Policies
 We believe that investing in a permanent life insurance policy gives you and your family an incredibly flexible and lucrative way to save for the future.
 Remember, you can always take out the money you put in, so it’s much more accessible than a traditional IRA option, and the benefit will always be tax deductible for you or your family.
 For this reason, dojo4 recommends a permanent policy, but will contribute to a term life insurance policy of that’s what you choose instead. dojo4 commits to matching 100% of your monthly premium up to $50/month (a total of $600 per year).
 That means, you could chose a $50/mo plan and we will contribute $25/mo, or you could choose a $500/mo plan and we will contribute $50 and you would contribute $450.
 We will re-evaluate this number each year to see if we can raise our match.
 Do keep in mind when choosing your plan that should you no longer work at dojo4, you would be responsible for the entirety of your premium in order to keep your policy.

-#### Merit-Based (Peer-Nominated) Cash Bonuses
-A new bonus we’re excited to offer is “The Goodie Award” whereby your coworkers can nominate you to receive a $150 “Nice Work!” bonus.
-The idea is to reward work that goes above and beyond and to encourage us all to acknowledge each other’s accomplishments.
-A nomination form will be forthcoming so stay tuned -- merit-based, peer-to-peer Goodie Awards are coming soon!

 #### Meditation
 Meditation is practiced at dojo4 weekly.
 Our current schedule is Thursdays at 1pm.
 This is a silent, secular sitting meditation that is open to everyone, meant to support focus, mindfulness and mental stamina.
 Instructions available if desired.